Anomaly Detection in Collider Physics via Factorized Observables: Shuffled Features for Factorized Objects in the LHC Olympics

 The signal versus background discrimination results for the shuffled dataset are shown in \Fig{fig:aucs_shuffle}.
 We see the expected behavior in both the no-signal and high-signal case, with no-signal functioning as a random classifier and the high-signal limit approaching optimal discrimination.

-For completeness, we repeat the analysis from \Fig{fig:dijetmassdists} with the jet and dijet mass bump hunt results, but for three different values of the signal fraction.
+For completeness, we repeat the analysis from Fig. 2 in the main text with the jet and dijet mass bump hunt results, but for three different values of the signal fraction.
 The results for the original samples are shown in \Fig{fig:bump}, while the results for the shuffled sample are shown in \Fig{fig:bump_shuffle}.
 We see that shuffling does not change the qualitative features of these plots, implying that the original samples obeyed factorization sufficiently well for \CleverName to yield trustable results.